robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-09-25 21:39:44 UTC
+**Last Updated:** 2025-09-25 22:19:49 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later; the webcam feed should be available once maintenance is complete.
-**Technical Note:** The image indicates a grey background with red text stating \
+**Technical Note:** The status image features a gray background with red text indicating \

 ---